hatchbed/hatchbed_common/README.md

 # hatchbed_common

-Common Hatchbed C++ utility code for ROS, such registering and handling updates to ros parameters.
+Common Hatchbed C++ utility code for ROS, such as registering and handling updates to ros parameters.

 ## Param Handler